 - Expense ratio: 1.01%*

 As its name suggests, the fund is designed to be liquidated in 2030, roughly eight years from now.
 A lot can happen in eight years, of course.
-But buying a portfolio of safe municipal bonds trading at a more than 4% discount to book value would seem like a smart move.
+But buying a portfolio of safe municipal bonds trading at a discount to net asset value would seem like a smart move.